Lokua/midi-util/README.md

 # midi-util

-CommonJS helpers for working with midi messages.
+CommonJS constants for MIDI status types and some basic helper functions (mtof, ftom)

 ## Install